1970 24 Hours of Le Mans: Entries

 This year the 3-litre Prototypes were not expected to be able to keep up with the power of the big Porsche and Ferraris.
 Matra had kept away from the championship to concentrate on winning Le Mans.
 However, development of the new MS660 had been difficult and only one was ready - entrusted to works drivers Henri Pescarolo and Jean-Pierre Beltoise.
 Despite using an upgraded F1 V12-engine (detuned back to 420 bhp) it proved slower than the two MS650s entered.
 The long-tail MS650 was driven by Jack Brabham/François Cevert, while Patrick Depailler/Jean-Pierre Jabouille had a short-tail version.

 Autodelta, the racing division of Alfa Romeo, returned to Le Mans after a difficult year.
 They had the latest iteration of the T33.
 The 3-litre V8 developed 400 bhp and its longtail format gave it a bump of 25 km/h (15 mph).
 The team brought four cars and had a strong driver line-up enticing Rolf Stommelen (from Porsche) and ‘Nanni’ Galli (from Matra).
 The others had Piers Courage/Andrea de Adamich, Masten Gregory/Toine Hezemans and Carlo Facetti/Teodoro Zeccoli.

 Porsche had their 908/02 spyders that had been very successful the previous year.
-Martini ran two cars for Lins/Marko and Spoerry/de Cortanze.
-The other car was entered by Solar Productions, which was actor Steve McQueen’s film production company.
+Martini ran two such cars for Lins/Marko and Spoerry/de Cortanze.
+A 908 spyder was entered by Solar Productions, which was actor Steve McQueen’s film production company.
 Driven by Herbert Linge/Jonathan Williams it was fitted with cameras to record race footage for McQueen’s film.
 NART had bought the 312P works cars from Ferrari and two were entered in the Prototype category.
 Healey returned with its prototype for a third (and final) time, now as an open-top spyder, and with a bigger Repco 3-litre V8.
 It would be driven by Roger Enever and Andrew Hedges.

 In the smaller-engine categories, there was a new manufacturer present.
 French racing-driver turned car-maker Guy Ligier had his new JS-1 prototype, with a 1.8-litre Ford-Cosworth FVC engine that put out 240 bhp.
 Ligier drove it himself alongside Jean-Claude Andruet.
 As well as a pair of privateer Porsche 910s there were also three Chevron B16s each with a different engine, the most interesting of which was the innovative Mazda Wankel-rotary.

 The GT category was once again dominated by privateer Porsche 911s.
 Many had been uprated with the new 2.2-litre engine.
 There was also a new Porsche model, the 914/6.
 The 1991cc flat-6 engine put out 100 bhp and the car was 40kg lighter than the rival 911s.
 Entered by “Toto” Veuillet's French team Sonauto, it was driven by Guy Chasseuil/Claude Ballot-Léna.
 Veuillet himself, as a driver, had given Porsche their first ever class-win at Le Mans back in 1951.